What is an indicator of a strong wind shear during landing?

 Prepare for the Commercial Ground – Weather Exam with flashcards and multiple choice questions, featuring detailed hints and explanations for each question.
 Ace your exam with confidence!

-A strong wind shear during landing is characterized by sudden changes in wind speed and direction, which can significantly affect an aircraft's performance and handling.
-The correct choice refers to the power and vertical velocity required to stay on the proper glidepath.
+A strong wind shear during landing is characterized by sudden changes in wind speed and direction, which can significantly affect an aircraft's performance.
+The correct indication of this phenomenon is the power and vertical velocity required to maintain the proper glide path during the approach and landing phases.

 Subscribe